Incapacity & Mental Health Solicitors

 Services

-The firm provides a range of legal services to those affected by incapacity and mental health difficulties throughout Glasgow, East Renfrewshire, Lanarkshire, Dunbartonshire, Falkirk and Renfrewshire.
-We assist with applications for welfare and financial guardianship in respect of an adult with incapacity as well as preparation of powers of attorney and can offer advice on the most appropriate course of action to take.
-We also offer advice to individuals affected by restrictions imposed under the Scottish Mental Health Act including detention in hospital.
+We assist with applications for welfare and financial guardianship in respect of an adult with incapacity as well as preparation of powers of attorney.
+We can offer advice on the most appropriate course of action to take.

 We appreciate that this can be a stressful time for you and your family.
 Home and virtual meetings are available and we can to arrange to meet with you outwith general business hours.
 We undertake to provide an efficient and sympathetic service and will be available to guide you through each step of the process.